optofab/optofab.github.io/work_records.md

 **20/09/2021 - 26/09/2021**

 - Wo Tian
-  - Host one clients meeting and one group meeting (1 + 1.5h).
+  - Host one clients meeting and one group meeting (1 + 1.5h)
-  - Prepare for meetings, follow up the progress of each team member and make sure things run on my laptop when demonstrating to the clients.
-(1h)
+  - Prepare for meetings, follow up the progress of each team member and make sure things run on my laptop when demonstrating to the clients, write client meeting minutes (1h)
   - Attend tutorial (2h)
   - Attend WPP workshop (2h)
   - Conduct WPP task 2 (1h)
-  - Editting the work records and reflaction log.
-(0.25h)
+  - Edit the work records and reflaction log (0.25h)
-  - Writing Order Management System Technical Handover document (1.75h)
+  - Write Order Management System Technical Handover document (1.75h)

 <hr class="hr-dotted">